flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 #### Contradicting claims {.tab}

 If you check other technical channels or forums, you'll find alternative explanations about the PS1's wobbling/warping/distorted effects.
 While some of them will coincide with what I explained before, others will argue differently.
-So, I'd like to give my opinion on why the following statements are **not** accurate:
+So, I'd like to give my opinion on why the following statements are **not accurate**:

 > Models/textures wobble due to lack of FPU